Development of an endoscopic camera for ENT diagnostics

 We draw all the designs in it, and for this project it allowed us to simulate how the signals would behave on the miniature connections inside the camera.
 Of course, we also monitor the signal integrity on the PCB (i.e. that the signal does not get corrupted, distorted or noisy).

-Today, after months of development, the KX-02 is awaiting final certification.
-Once it passes, we will begin production here.
-For doctors, this will mean access to equipment that will allow them to diagnose voice problems even more accurately.
+In early 2026, the KX-02 underwent final certification.
+For clinicians, this means access to a device that will allow them to diagnose voice problems even more accurately.
 And for us?
 More proof that even seemingly intractable problems have solutions – you just need to know how to solve them.